Jonny Rowell: Return to Belgium

 Rowell moved back to Belgium signing for Berchem Sport in January 2018.

 In August 2018, Rowell signed for Belgian National Division 1 side Dender EH.
 In September 2020, Dender coach Regi Van Acker confirmed that he had turned a transfer bid for Rowell from fellow National Division 1 side K.S.V.
 Roeselare.
 On 21 April 2021, Rowell signed a two-year contract extension with Dender.
 Rowell spent the majority of the 2022–23 struggling with injuries and made only 16 league appearances with Dender back in the Challenger Pro League.
 Despite this, at the end of the season, he signed a new contract to keep him at the club until 2024.
 Following Dender's promotion to the Belgian Pro League, it was announced in June 2024 that Rowell had left the club following the expiration of his contract.
 He made 94 appearances for the club in all competitions.

 Personal life

 Rowell attended Emmanuel College in Gateshead.
 He has dual British–Belgian nationality.
 He is a fan of his local side Premier League side Newcastle United, the side where Rowell spent eight years as a junior but Rowell also follows the results of his former club Hartlepool.

 In December 2018, he got married and on 1 September 2019, his wife gave birth to their son Jack.
 Only five days later, Rowell scored in a 2-0 derby win for Dender EH against RWD Molenbeek – a game that his wife insisted he played in.

+In May 2026, Rowell participated in the SKB Fan Cup, the 5-a-side tournament of his ex-team SK Beveren.
+He scored 14 goals in 4 games and provided the assist for the first ever goal of Robin Maes as well as the goal of Steven Wenselaers, both former members of the W-Btv media team.
+He also played alongside his old Dender EH-teammate Wesley Vanbelle, family member Hans De Bruyn, Diego Pieters and Niels De Bruyne.